- Backstage

 Para ski elite visiting Saalbach

-Veronika Aigner’s relationship with Saalbach is different, but no less intense.
-Five years ago, she suffered serious knee injuries here – memories that still linger.
-“I don’t remember this place as entirely positive,” she says candidly.
-“The slopes are fantastic, the surroundings are beautiful but this is where I badly injured both knees.”
-During the first training run, those memories immediately resurfaced, especially approaching the finish jump.
-“That’s when I realized how much it was still on my mind.”
-As a result, the training run was approached with caution.
-In the race, however, Veronika and her guide Elisabeth found their rhythm again and claimed victory together.
-Despite a small fall beyond the finish line, both remained uninjured.
-“Lisi just said, ‘Please, not again!’”
+Veronika Aigner’s connection to Saalbach is different, but no less intense.
+Few years ago, she suffered serious knee injuries here, memories that still remain.
+“Honestly, I don’t have entirely positive memories of this place.
+Fantastic slopes, beautiful village, but back then I pretty much destroyed both my knees here,” she says openly.
+During the first training run, those memories immediately returned, especially approaching the final jump.
+“That’s when I realized it was still very present in my head.”
+As a result, the training run on site was approached with caution.
+In the races, however, the duo found their rhythm again and went on to secure multiple victories together.
+Despite a small fall beyond the finish line in the first downhill, all runs remained injury-free.
+“Lisi just said, ‘Please not again!’”
 Veronika recalls with a laugh.

-“Challenging,” says Elisabeth.
+“Challenging,” said Elisabeth.

-“Fast,” adds Johannes.
+“Fast,” added Johannes.